MarkBTomlinson/Keyboard-Maestro-Macros/README.md

  * Favorites Bar
  * Tab Bar

-This is to give a clean interface for view video for example.
+This is to give a clean interface for viewing video for example.

 Requires *Safari* to be running otherwise will exit Macro It includes a custom icon for the Safari Browser